MRU-F2025-COMP3504/3504-term-project-visible/docs/dev-guide.md

 - You should now be able to view the local instance of the project.
   Visit http://localhost:5173 in your browser to see the result.

+### Set Up Pre-Commit
+- This project is using `pre-commit` to enforce C# code styling prescriptively set via `CSharpier`.
+From the repository's root (`3504-term-project-visible`), install `pre-commit` using the following commands:

+        pip3 install pre-commit
+        pre-commit install

+### Using Pre-Commit
+- When you attempt to create a commit (`git commit -m "..."`), pre-commit will validate that any changed C# files are conforming to the code styles outlined.
+If it detects failures, it will modify the files appropriately, and abort the commit.
+You must then accept the changes by adding the modified files using `git add`, and re-attempt the commit.

+- `pre-commit` can be run at any time using the following command: pre-commit run

+  - **Note:** pre-commit will only validate files that are currently staged.

 ## Front End Developement
 This project uses **npm** (node package manager) to manage dependencies required by front-end components.